 I recommend using a float or bobber of at least 25-30g (7/8-1oz).
 A float size like that will handle your lively baitfish without a problem!

 The E-Sox Zeppler is such a float.
-Great visibility and buoyancy that will make your float fishing for pike an exciting experience.
+Its awesome visibility and buoyancy will make your float fishing for pike an exciting experience.

-For pike fishing in the States, I recommend using Beau Mac Torpedo PET Polyester Bobber for the best possible bait presentation.
-It comes in the sizes 7/8 and 1 1/4oz which is perfect for using bigger, more lively baitfish.
+For pike fishing in the States, I recommend using the Thill Big Fish Slider to get the best possible bait presentation.
+It comes in two different sizes: 4 inches (1/2 oz) for smaller live bait and 8 inches (2 1/4 oz), which is perfect for using bigger, more lively baitfish.

 In my opinion, the worst time of year for pike fishing is in the middle of summer.
 As it is usually very warm, both in the air and in the water, the pike are simply not in the mood at all and remain rather inactive throughout the day.

 Of course, they will still have to feed occasionally, but those feeding windows are usually extremely small during high summer.
-Realistically, being there at the right time and in the right spot becomes is highly unlikely.
+Realistically, trying to fish at the right time and in the right spot isn’t easy at all during this time of year.

 Additionally, pike do not manage warm water all that well and fatigue rather quickly during a fight.
 It’s really best to let them rest when it’s baking outside and instead hit them hard once summer is over.